dev-protocol/initto/src/posts/dev-protocol-rather-than-donation-service.md

 For example, we have

 - ad revenue from streaming (YouTube)
-- Sales of contents at blog platform and social tipping (note, Buy Me a Coffee)
+- Sales of contents at blog platform and social tipping (Buy Me a Coffee, Coil)
 - Service for production and sales of merchandise (Redbubble)
 - Crowd funding (Kickstarter, GoFundMe)
 - Donation service (Patreon, GitHub Sponsors)